Deepu-Pk/Deepu-Pk/README.md

-- 💻 Software Engineer by profession
+- 💻 Software Engineer[Computer Vision]
-- The person who who change coffee  to code
+- The person who will change coffee into a code
 - My favourite book :  Atomic Habits
+- Talk about AI

 ### 🖥 Skills